Lightning-quick WA forward is this year's most unpredictable prospect

 BOTTOM LINE With a highlights package like no other, Marsh might be the most unpredictable player in the draft.
 His good is sensational, his bad makes you look away.
 Harness his talent, though, and there are the makings of a unique player.

-Hall of Fame Bio: Harry Clarke
+Hall of Fame Bio: Ron Hillis

-As we reflect on the club's 150 year history, which began in South Melbourne in 1874 and then to the Harbour City in 1982, we are highlighting the greats in the Swans Hall of Fame.
+As we continue to reflect on the club's 150 year history, which began in South Melbourne in 1874 and then to the Harbour City in 1982, we are highlighting the greats in the Swans Hall of Fame.